brookejohnson450/brookejohnson450.github.io/_posts/2020-10-25-fourteenth-post.md

 Here is the [link to my story.](https://brookejohnson450.github.io/tracery-example.html)

-I am having a hard time with this hands-on activity.
-I will be working on it more tomorrow.
-Stay tuned.
+After a day of trying, I finally think I figured it out!
+This is not a long story becuase I did not have a lot of time, but it is something!

 I did not make a fable or fairy tale.
 Instead, I made a story about getting engaged soon.
 I think it's funny because I like to make jokes about it.
 I am going to send this to my boyfriend becuase I think it's funny and it'll make him laugh.